 So here are the steps you can take to research keywords using Keywords Everywhere (a paid search tool):

 - Search your topic on Google (maybe you want to write about “fishing for trout” which is searched 33,100 times per month according to Keywords Everywhere).

 - Look at the first three to four search results, search the domains in Moz’s DA checker (use the Moz chrome extension), and then skim its article to see if the content is solid.
 Maybe you can say, “hey, this site with a low DA is ranking for the term and its content sucks.
 I CAN BEAT THAT.”
 Or maybe you’ll say, “nope, can’t beat Wikipedia”, so you look for another long tail keyword.

 - Keywords Everywhere provides “related keywords” every time you do a live Google search.
 So instead, you search the term “trout fishing lures” (as suggested by Keywords Everywhere after you initially searched “fishing for trout”).
 This long tail keyword is searched 2,400/month (not bad!).

-- When you again search “trout fishing lures” on Google.
-Keywords Everywhere gives you a list of “related keywords” again.
-A few for this example are “best trout lures for lakes”, “best trout lures for streams”, “best trout trolling lures”.
+- When you again search “trout fishing lures” on Google, Keywords Everywhere gives you a list of “related keywords” again.
+A few for this example are “best trout lures for lakes”, “best trout lures for streams”, and “best trout trolling lures”.
 You can either a) niche down further and choose one of those instead as your keyword, OR decide to include ALL of these in your blog post to SUPPORT your main keyword (“trout fishing lures”).
 You can even stack your content and write a blog post on each of these long tail keywords and link back to a roundup of all of them.